tenzir/tenzir/doc/vast.1.md

     *start*         starts a node
     *stop*          stops a node
     *peer*          peers with another node
-    *show*          shows various properties of an ecosystem *spawn*         creates a new actor
+    *show*          shows various properties of a topology *spawn*         creates a new actor
     *quit*          terminates an actor
     *send*          send a message to an actor